opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

-get.missing_time_in_millis | Integer | The total time for all failed get operations, in milliseconds. get.current | Integer | The number of get operations that are currently running. search | Object | Statistics about the search operations for the node. search.concurrent_avg_slice_count	|The average slice count of all search requests.
-This is computed as the total slice count divided by the total number of concurrent search requests. search.concurrent_query_total	|The total number of query operations that use concurrent segment search. search.concurrent_query_time_in_millis	|The total amount of time taken by all query operations that use concurrent segment search, in milliseconds. search.concurrent_query_current	|The number of currently running query operations that use concurrent segment search. search.open_contexts | Integer | The number of open search contexts. search.query_total | Integer | The total number of shard query operations. search.query_time_in_millis | Integer | The total amount of time for all shard query operations, in milliseconds.
+get.missing_time_in_millis | Integer | The total time for all failed get operations, in milliseconds. get.current | Integer | The number of get operations that are currently running. search | Object | Statistics about the search operations for the node. search.concurrent_avg_slice_count	| Integer | The average slice count of all search requests.
+This is computed as the total slice count divided by the total number of concurrent search requests. search.concurrent_query_total	|Integer | The total number of query operations that use concurrent segment search. search.concurrent_query_time_in_millis	| Integer | The total amount of time taken by all query operations that use concurrent segment search, in milliseconds. search.concurrent_query_current	|Integer | The number of currently running query operations that use concurrent segment search. search.open_contexts | Integer | The number of open search contexts. search.query_total | Integer | The total number of shard query operations. search.query_time_in_millis | Integer | The total amount of time for all shard query operations, in milliseconds.